joakimk/rpi-erlang/README.md

 [Docker Hub](https://hub.docker.com/r/joakimk/rpi-erlang/)

 Erlang docker image for Raspberry Pi (compiled for it's ARM cpu).
+100% based on <https://github.com/bitwalker/alpine-erlang> except it's based on arm32v6/alpine.

-* Optimized for size: the image is about 340MB.
+* Optimized for size: the image is about 50MB.
 * It's built using a Raspberry Pi 2.
 Please open an issue if it does not work on your Raspberry Pi version.

 Related docker images: